madhavssr/PASSWORD-STRENGTH-CHECK-AND-GENERATOR/README.md

       Password1-	Passes length,fails if missing a symbol Password1!- Passes — meets length and full character variety (empty input)-	Should not crash the program

+  To test the Generator:

+      Run the program and select option 2
+      Try the following test cases and confirm the output matches expectations:
+        8 - Input accepted, password outputted
+        7 - Input not accepted, no password outputted abc - Input not accepted, integer required.